 Dioscorea

-Dioscorea bulbifera is a perennial vine with broad, alternate leaves, and two types of storage organs.
-The plant forms bulbils in the leaf axils of the twining stems, and tubers beneath the ground.
-These tubers are like small, oblong potatoes, which explains its common name Air Potato.
-Named for Pedanios Dioscorides, 1st century Greek pharmacologist Source: Wikipedia.
+Dioscorea bulbifera L. is a perennial vine with broad, alternate leaves, and two types of storage organs.
+The plant forms bulbils in the leaf axils of the twining stems and tubers beneath the ground.
+These tubers are like small, oblong potatoes, which explains its common name, Air Potato.
+Source: Wikipedia.
 The bulbils can sprout even when tiny, causing this species to be considered a noxious weed with the potential to be invasive.
-Photos from the Wikimedia commons by Forest & Kim Starr (source) (source) (both shared under a CC BY 3.0 licence) and Dinesh Valke (source) (shared under a CC BY-SA 2.0 licence), respectively.
+Height range: up to 65 ft.
+Photos from Wikimedia Commons.
+The first two photos are from Forest & Kim Starr (source) and (source) and are shared under a CC BY 3.0 license.
+The third photo is from Dinesh Valke (source) and is shared under a CC BY-SA 2.0 license.

 Dioscorea bulbifera, Forest & Kim Starr, CC BY 3.0Dioscorea bulbifera, Forest & Kim Starr, CC BY 3.0Dioscorea bulbifera, Dinesh Valke, CC BY-SA 2.0